-From athletic wear to stereo systems and medical devices, create and develop products for both consumers and manufacturers.
+From athletic wear and home goods to stereo systems and medical devices, in the industrial design degree you'll create and develop inventive products for both consumers and manufacturers.

 Industrial design involves the integration of form and function as products are designed and created by combining materials, process, computer-aided design, and human factors.
 Blending technical instruction with studio assignments, studies also include package, exhibit, and furniture design.
 Aesthetic sensitivity, technical competence, and analytical thought are developed and applied to meet the challenge of designing products for human needs.

 The industrial design degree integrates major courses, studio and open electives, the liberal arts, and art history electives.
 Computer skills, design perspectives, career preparation, and exposure to the related areas of publishing, photography, engineering, and information technology are integrated into the curriculum.